A Study of Apabetalone in Subjects With Long -COVID

 SponsorWell- Konnect Healthcare Services and Research Firm

-▾Tap for detailsClick for full details — eligibility, all locations, contacts Munich Long COVID Registry for Children, Adolescents, and Adults
+▾Tap for detailsClick for full details — eligibility, all locations, contacts Physiology of Long COVID-19 and the Impact of Cardiopulmonary Rehabilitation on Quality-of-Life and Functional Capacity

 TypeInterventional